 I could start by telling you how staying closer to home will help benefit the earth or that you will be contributing to sustainable travel and while that is definitely a lofty reason to do it, there’s so many more reasons that might hit a little closer to home.
 We all have dreams of places that seem more exotic or scenic than our own corner of the earth but there’s so much right under your nose that has yet to be discovered and appreciated.
 Take the challenge this summer to go on a local scavenger hunt and re-acquaint yourself with how beautiful your hometown really is.
 It’s okay to be selfish right now, check out what’s in it for you.

-Local travel is cheaper.
+Travelling locally is cheaper.

 A local trip to stay at a nearby downtown hotel always feels like a treat to me.
 Whatever the cost might be, it typically only costs you for the hotel stay, maybe parking, gas to get there, dining, and possibly some nearby entertainment.